Emergency Weather Information

 Assessment of Road & Temperature Conditions

-Portage Township Schools officials coordinate with the Portage Street Department, Porter County Roads Department, the PTS Director of Maintenance, and the PTS Director of Transportation to determine the ability of our students to arrive safely at school.
+PTS officials coordinate with the Portage Street Department, Porter County Roads Department, the PTS Director of Buildings & Grounds, and the PTS Director of Transportation to determine the ability of our students to arrive safely at school.
 The PTS Maintenance Department will often work during the pre-dawn hours and throughout the day to clear our parking lots and sidewalks of snow, and they will provide updates on snowfall totals, their ability to keep the lots and sidewalks clear, and visibility conditions.
 If visibility is good, the roads are clear, and wind chill temperatures are no longer dangerous by 6:00 a.m., school will remain in session.

 Collaboration with Porter County School Corporations